catsmackaroo/LibertyTweaks/README.md

 - Ice cream truck theft voice lines from console are restored.
 - The hospital in South Algonquin is now a possible respawn point.
 - Hold sprint key to jog.
 Tap the key to sprint.
 Disabled via CAPSLOCK or Toggle Sprint in the pause menu.
+- The game will auto-save when grabbing collectibles.

 **Difficulty & Combat**
 - Player guns are removed upon death.